Dog Pain Management

 And again, with acute pain, you might experience more swelling, not using the leg, limping, or showing signs of pain when you try to pick them up.

 Dogs rarely vocalize.
 They’re seldom going to yelp unless you stepped on their toe and frightened them more than hurt them.
 For the most part, they're going to do things that would make them quieter, such as hiding and not behaving like themselves.
-The most essential thing to consider is that you know your dog better than anyone else, so if they’re acting off, it’s a good idea to have your veterinarian get to the root of the problem and get the dog pain-free.
+The most essential thing to consider is that you know your dog better than anyone else, so if they’re acting off and you suspect your dog may be in pain, it’s a good idea to have your veterinarian get to the root of the problem and get the dog pain-free.

-Tylenol and Advil for your pet is not something we recommend.
+You've likely seen aspirin and the like at pet stores, but aspirin along with Tylenol and Advil for your pet are not things we recommend.
 It's easy to think that since these meds help manage our pain, they could help manage our pet's pain, but what we know about Tylenol and ibuprofen/Advil is they can have some serious side effects mainly related to disrupting the surface of the GI tract.
 This leads to ulcers which could potentially get bad enough that the dog gets a GI bleed.
 And if you give these medications over the long term, they can cause kidney or liver issues.
 We always tell people to avoid those medications and not to use them.

 As veterinarians, we choose meds that are appropriate in dosing and also dependent on their breed, age, and health.
 We use some pain management that humans use, but it depends on the situation, and it's best if you let us decide that for your dog.